 These are all important questions, and they continue to be addressed by dozens of Jewish professionals, sociologists and authors.
 But there is a question that is not being raised often enough: How can we be sensitive to the unique needs of children of interfaith families being raised as Jews in our synagogues?

 I have learned from years of working with religious school teachers that the most common answer to this question is that to help children of interfaith families one should assume that the child’s religious identity is confused, and that they do nothing Jewish at home.
-Mentions of non-Jewish family celebrations should be ignored or giggled past, and low attendance or lack of attention should be forgiven due to their “family background.”
+Mentions of family celebrations that aren’t Jewish should be ignored or giggled past, and low attendance or lack of attention should be forgiven due to their “family background.”

 Ten years ago I would have fought tooth and nail against this assumption.
 But I have lost some of my innocence.
 My colleagues and I have taught the students whose custody arrangements leave them believing in Jesus every other week, the students whose parents naively let them choose mom or dad’s religion and the students whose religious school tuition is paid for by their grandparents because their parents don’t want to make a decision about religion.
 I now know that even in the interfaith families who become active in Jewish life, religious identity is a challenge for both parents and kids.